timescale/docs/timescaledb/how-to-guides/skipscan.md

 column_name`.
 Conceptually, SkipScan is a regular IndexScan that skips across an index looking for the next value that is greater than the current value.

-When you use a query with SkipScan, the `EXPLAIN` output includes a new node that can quickly return distinct items from a properly ordered index.
-With an IndexOnly scan, you have to scan the entire index, but SkipScan incrementally searches for each successive item in the ordered index.
+When you issue a query that uses SkipScan, the `EXPLAIN` output includes a new operator, or node, that can quickly return distinct items from a properly ordered index.
+With an IndexOnly scan, PostgreSQL has to scan the entire index, but SkipScan incrementally searches for each successive item in the ordered index.
 As it locates one item, the SkipScan node quickly restarts the search for the next item.
 This is a much more efficient way of finding distinct items in an ordered index.

 For benchmarking information on how SkipScan compares to regular `DISTINCT` queries, see our [SkipScan blog post][blog-skipscan].